department-of-veterans-affairs/vets-api-clients/services/vba_documents/UnderstandingDocumentProcessing.md

 ## VA Lighthouse Benefits Intake API - Document Processing

 This document provides some details about how documents are processed by VA and its affiliates after they are submitted via the Benefits Intake API.
-Please visit the Lighthouse [developer portal](https://developer.va.gov/explore/benefits/docs/benefits) for the latest documentation and release notes.
+Please visit the VA Lighthouse [developer portal](https://developer.va.gov/explore/benefits/docs/benefits) for the latest documentation and release notes.

 A key fact for API users to understand is that once a submission reaches "received" status, it enters a workflow which involves human interaction/processing of the submitted documents.
 Therefore the expected time until submission status changes to either "processing" or "success" may be measured on the order of hours/days rather than seconds/minutes.
 API users should adjust their expectations accordingly.
 For example, frequent polling for status updates beyond the "received" status is not warranted.